Poisoned Russian opposition leader Navalny’s team scores in regional Russian elections — while in Berlin he gets out of bed

 Navalny had been planning a series of videos on corruption all over the country before he was poisoned.
 Parts of the Tomsk and Novosibirsk videos had to be voiced by members of his team.

 He fell ill Aug.
-20 on a flight from Tomsk to Moscow after the trip to support local candidates in Sunday’s regional elections, and to make the two anti-corruption videos.
+20 on a flight from Tomsk to Moscow after the trip to support local candidates and make the two anti-corruption videos.

 His plane was diverted to Omsk, but for two days Russian doctors blocked him from departing Russia for treatment in Germany.
 Omsk doctors denied that any trace of poisoning was found, announcing that he was suffering from a metabolic disorder.

-Russian diplomats have suggested that the findings that Navalny was poisoned by a Novichok-type nerve agent were orchestrated and have accused Germany of dirty political games.
+Russian diplomats have suggested that the findings that Navalny was poisoned by a Novichok-type nerve agent were fabricated and have accused Germany of dirty political games.

 However, the German government announced Monday that two independent laboratories in France and Sweden confirmed that Navalny was poisoned by a Novichok-type nerve agent.
 Russian authorities have declined to open an investigation into Navalny’s poisoning.

-French President Emmanuel Macron spoke to Putin by phone Monday about the Navalny poisoning, urging a “credible and transparent investigation” and stepping up European pressure over the case.
+French President Emmanuel Macron spoke to Putin by phone Monday about the Navalny poisoning, calling for a “credible and transparent investigation” of “this attempted assassination,” Macron’s office said in a statement.

-“The president expressed his deep concern over the criminal act perpetrated against Alexei Navalny and the imperative that all light be shed, without delay, on the circumstances and responsibilities of this attempted assassination,” said a statement from the French presidency Monday.

 Novichok was used to poison former Russian double agent Sergei Skripal and his daughter Yulia in Salisbury, England, in 2018.
-Britain later charged two Russian military intelligence agents in the case.
-They returned to Russia immediately after the attack.
+They survived, and Britain charged two Russian military intelligence agents in the case.

-The German magazine Der Spiegel reported Friday that the agent used to poison Navalny was “harder” than previous versions of the nerve agent.
-It cited the head of Germany’s Federal Intelligence Service, Bruno Kahl, speaking in a secret meeting the previous week.

-Navalny was brought out of his medically induced coma last week, but doctors have said the long-term impact of the poisoning is unclear.
+Navalny was brought out of a medically induced coma last week, but doctors have said the long-term impact of the poisoning is unclear.

-Navalny’s colleague, Lyubov Sobol, rejected the Election Commission’s claim that the regional elections were clean.
+Navalny’s colleague, Lyubov Sobol, rejected the Election Commission’s claim that Sunday’s regional elections were clean.
 “Absolute lie, the elections were dirty,” she wrote on Twitter.
-But she added that even with falsifications and ballot stuffing, “we still managed to win.”
+But she added that despite fraud, “we still managed to win.”

 Open Media, a reporting website associated with exiled Russian businessman Mikhail Khodorkovsky, said United Russia’s support fell in nine of the 11 elections for regional legislatures.

 Four members of Navalny’s team won seats on the Novosibirsk city council, including Sergei Boiko, leader of his local headquarters.
-Daniil Markelov, another of Navalny’s candidates in Novosibirsk, was barred from contesting the election.

-Golos, the independent election monitor, said 13 election observers in the city of Vladimir, 112 miles east of Moscow, were thrown into a police cell for 18 hours without food, water or the possibility to communicate, then were driven 62 miles from the city and warned not to come back or they would face violence.
+Golos, the independent election monitor, said 13 election observers in the city of Vladimir, 112 miles east of Moscow, were thrown into a police cell for 18 hours, then driven out of the city and warned not to come back or they would face violence.

-Voting was held over three days, leaving ballot boxes vulnerable to overnight tampering, in a repeat of one of the main flaws seen during a recent vote on constitutional changes that opened a path for Putin to remain in power until 2036.
+Voting was held over three days, leaving ballot boxes vulnerable to overnight tampering.

 Alexei Navalny was once a mere annoyance to the Kremlin.
 His poisoning shows how much that has changed.